cornellius-gp/linear_operator/README.md

 For example: adding two linear operators (`SumLinearOperator`) just requires adding the output of their `_matmul` functions.
 This makes it possible to define very complex compositional structures that still yield efficient linear algebraic routines.

+Finally, `LinearOperator` objects can be composed with one another, yielding new `LinearOperator` objects and automatically keeping track of algebraic structure after each computation.
+As a result, users never need to reason about what efficient linear algebra routines to use  (so long as the input elements defined by the user encode known input structure).
+See the [using LinearOperator objects](#using-linearoperator-objects) section for more details.

 ## Use Cases